streaming-video-technology-alliance/common-media-library/lib/config/common-media-library.api.md

 // Warnings were encountered during analysis:
 //
-// src/cmaf/ham/types/Manifest.ts:13:2 - (ae-forgotten-export) The symbol "Format" needs to be exported by the entry point index.d.ts
-// src/cmaf/ham/types/mappers/DashManifest.ts:38:2 - (ae-forgotten-export) The symbol "Initialization" needs to be exported by the entry point index.d.ts
-// src/cmaf/ham/types/mappers/DashManifest.ts:157:2 - (ae-forgotten-export) The symbol "ContentComponent" needs to be exported by the entry point index.d.ts
+// src/cmaf/ham/types/manifest/Manifest.ts:13:2 - (ae-forgotten-export) The symbol "ManifestFormat" needs to be exported by the entry point index.d.ts
-// src/cmaf/ham/types/mappers/DashManifest.ts:158:2 - (ae-forgotten-export) The symbol "Role" needs to be exported by the entry point index.d.ts
+// src/cmaf/ham/types/model/Track.ts:22:2 - (ae-forgotten-export) The symbol "TrackType" needs to be exported by the entry point index.d.ts
-// src/cmaf/ham/types/model/Track.ts:63:2 - (ae-forgotten-export) The symbol "FrameRate" needs to be exported by the entry point index.d.ts
+// src/cmaf/ham/types/model/VideoTrack.ts:6:2 - (ae-forgotten-export) The symbol "FrameRate" needs to be exported by the entry point index.d.ts

 ```